To protect free press, we must first create a free press culture

 I spoke with Sesno about how citizens and journalists can better support such a culture.

-This interview has been condensed and lighted edited for clarity.
+This interview has been condensed and lightly edited for clarity.

 CNN: You've said that in order to create a space that encourages journalists to ask the hard questions, we need to foster a "free press culture."
 How do you create and support such a culture?
 And what are some of the defining elements of it?